westonea252/KillerHomeLab/1-Forest_1-DomainController/README.md

-# 1-Forest, 1-DomainController, 1 ADSite - Beta
+# 1-Forest, 1-DomainController, 1 ADSite

 This Templates deploys a Single Forest with a Single Domain Controller and also deploys Organizational Units and DNS Records